How can I pay for my services?

 What happens in counseling?

 We will start off our first session by gathering information about you, your presenting concerns, and your history.
 Depending on the issues you are experiencing, we may take a few short assessments to get a better idea of what you are trying to describe.
 We will discuss some possible ideas about how we can best be of help and create our plan for therapy.
+(For even more info, check out our Intake page if you haven't already)

 How long is a session and how often will I come?